 Unimmunised children may be asked to stay at home if there is an outbreak of a vaccine preventable disease at Billy Kids.

 Unfortunately we are not able to accept records from overseas.
 Children who were vaccinated overseas need to have their immunisation records assessed by an immunisation provider who will transfer the information to the ACIR.
 An ACIR Immunisation History Statement will subsequently be issued to parents/guardians upon request.
-Child Care Benefit is a means-tested payment which reduces the cost of your total child care fees.
-It is available to you if you are a parent, foster parent or grandparent with a child in your care who is attending child care approved for the purposes of Child Care Benefit by, or registered with, the Government.
-There are certain eligibility requirements you must meet to get Child Care Benefit.
+Child Care Subsidy is a means-tested payment which reduces the cost of your total child care fees.
+It is available to you if you are a parent, foster parent or grandparent with a child in your care who is attending child care approved for the purposes of Child Care Subsidy by, or registered with, the Government.
+There are certain eligibility requirements you must meet to get Child Care Subsidy.

 Before your child starts at Billy Kids, we invite you and your child to come and spend some time with us.